Multnomah County proclaims Monday, Nov. 7 as Election Hero Day

 “Multnomah County Election Heroes have consistently delivered election results in a timely and accurate manner.
 And Multnomah County Election Heroes are keeping democracy going here in Multnomah County,’’ Sherington said.

 As a Multnomah County employee who has spent 24 of his 28 years in the Elections Division, Joe Rogers is a familiar face at the Elections front desk, where he assists customers with various needs.
-But one of his primary roles is as a cancellation clerk who scours voter rolls and amends registrations for deceased voters, voters who have moved to other states or jurisdictions or who no longer wish to vote.
+But one of his primary roles is as a cancelation clerk who scours voter rolls and amends registrations for deceased voters, voters who have moved to other states or jurisdictions or who no longer wish to vote.
 He also manages all precinct committee persons filing and elections.

 “I’ve seen quite a few changes, not only to the physical space but in the election processes as well,'' Rogers said.
 “When I first started, there were no elevators and there were still filing cabinets in the basement with old registration cards from the 1960s.”